supreethr23/Fabric-Analytics-in-aday/english/lab-guide/lab3.md

     ![](../media/lab-03/image083.png)

 15. Let’s rename BuyingGroupName column.
-In the **Data view, double click on BuyingGroupName** column header to make it editable.
+In the **Data view, double-click on BuyingGroupName** column header to make it editable.

 16. **Rename** the column to **ResellerCompany**.